8:51 AM 12/6/2017 Shtetlinks Page----Strzyzow once Galicia, now Poland

 This building used to be a Bais Yaakov school.

-In addition, were interested in the “Kloiz”, which a private study house that was started by Rav Moshe Leib Shapiro (ancestor of the current Strizover Rebbe in Boro Park).
+In addition, were interested in the “Kloiz”, which a private study house that was started by Rav Moshe Leib Shapiro (son of the Munkatcher Rebbe).
 It is currently a fire station and the outside can be seen below.
 There is a vivid description of the disputes between the two sides in Sefer Strzyzow, which endured many generations, and there are also apparently some documents in the National Library in Jerusalem which may add further color.

 fire station 400x300